grandeurdev/arduino-sdk/README.md

 ### Get a Reference to Your Device on the Cloud

-**Hardware SDK** takes care of both your device's connection to WiFi and to Grandeur Cloud.
+**Arduino SDK** takes care of both your device's connection to WiFi and to Grandeur Cloud.
 To use it into your sketch, you need to initialize it first.
 You can do that using the global object `apollo`.
 Initializing the SDK returns an object of `ApolloDevice` class which exposes all the SDK's functions.
 The object of `ApolloDevice` class is technically a reference to your device on the cloud.
 You can use it to access, manipulate, and do all kinds of things to the data in your device's scope.

 ```cpp
 #include <Apollo.h>